aosabook/500lines/data-store/chapter.md

             self._follow(self._tree_ref), key, self.value_ref_class(value))
 ```

-It ensures that the tree is locked,
+``set()`` ensures that the tree is locked,
 and that we have the most recent root node reference
-so we don't lose any unrelated updates.
+so we don't lose any updates that another process has made
+since we last refreshed the tree from disk.
 Then it replaces the root tree node
 with a new tree containing the inserted (or updated) key/value.
+Note that there are no changes to anything on disk at this point.

 Inserting or updating the tree doesn't mutate any nodes,
-because it returns a new tree
+because ``_insert()`` returns a new tree.
-which shares unchanged parts with the previous tree.
+The new tree shares unchanged parts with the previous tree
+to save on memory and execution time.
 It's natural to implement this recursively:
 ```python
 # dbdb/binary_tree.py